Zimbabwe receives first vaccines from Sinopharm in China

+China’s ambassador to Zimbabwe Guo Shaochun said that Zimbabwe is one of the first of 58 countries to receive donations of the Sinopharm vaccine.

+“Zimbabwe is our brother so the supply of vaccines to Zimbabwe is not a problem,” he said.

-Frontline workers such as health professionals and immigration agents working at border posts will get first priority for the vaccines, according to a government rollout plan.
+Zimbabwe’s health professionals and immigration agents working at border posts will get first priority for the vaccines, according to a government rollout plan.

 The Chinese vaccines are just the start of the millions needed for Zimbabwe to vaccinate 10 million people, representing 60% of the country’s population, to achieve herd immunity, say health officials.